aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/ishape/rawframe/_index.md

 }
 ```

 But IShape.RawFrame frame properties can be undefined.
-This make sence when shape is linked to placeholder.
+This make sense when shape is linked to placeholder.
 Then undefined shape frame values is overridden from the parent placeholder shape.
 If there is no parent placeholder shape for that shape then that shape uses default values when it evaluates effective frame based on its IShape.RawFrame.
 Default values are 0 and NullableBool.False for x, y, width, height, flipH, flipV and rotationAngle.
 For example:

 ```csharp
 IShape shape = ...; // shape is linked to placeholder